onflow/cadence-lang.org/docs/tutorial/10-resources-compose.md

 ---

 The above is a simple example of composable resources.
-We had to explicitly say that a Kitty could own a Hat in this example, but in the near future, Cadence will support more powerful ways of achieving resource extensibility where developers can declare types that separate resources can own even if the owning resource never specified the ownership possibility in the first place.
-This is a very complex problem to solve in a safe way, and the Flow community is working very hard to design a solution for this, but it is coming.
+We had to explicitly say that a Kitty could own a Hat in this example, but Cadence now supports more powerful ways of achieving resource extensibility where developers can declare types that separate resources can own even if the owning resource never specified the ownership possibility in the first place.

+This feature is called [Attachments](https://cadence-lang.org/docs/language/attachments) and you should check out the documentation to learn about this powerful feature!

 Practice what you're learned in the Flow Playground!